raghavm1/d4l-task/README.md

 This app has 13 endpoints in total.

+Here are set value formats for some of the parameters

+1. entity_type - either `doctor` or `patient`
+2. date - in YYYY-MM-DD format
+3. time - in HH-MM-SS format

 URL parameters are used as follows-

 For example, getting appointments by entity_type is done as `http://localhost:5000/api/get?name=<name>&date=<date>&entity_type=<entity_type>`